jyn514/jyn514.github.io/content/tokens-too-cheap-to-meter.md

 - Raw compute gets more of advantage.
   Oxide Computer Company, AWS, Cloudflare, all the hyperscalers are going to benefit.
   We'll see more and more companies renting out specialized GPUs optimized for inference, not just general-purpose EC2.
+  This is already happening with services such as [runpod].
 - The hard part of software becomes product requirements, testing, and user-interface design, not algorithms.
   The job market gets really weird.
   Ideally, we'd see an resurgence in QA and UI/UX positions.